McCache/McCache-for-Python/docs/CONTRIBUTING.md

   dos2unix  McCache-for-Python/tests/run_test
 ```

 Next, make a copy of `pyproject.toml.sample` to `pyproject.toml`.
-You may add additional configuration into  `pyproject.toml` to suite your needs.
+You may add additional configuration into s`pyproject.toml` to suite your needs.

 Install the package and virtual environment manager of your choice.
 We recommend `uv` but we have kept `pipenv` for backward compatibility.